railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    *List of operations to be carried out.*

 Operations must then be carried out one by one.
-On each operation the operator can click on 'Start operation' and then 'Close Operation'.
+On each operation the operator can click on :guilabel:`Start operation` and then :guilabel:`Close Operation`.
 The time is then worked out automatically on the operation between the two changes of status.
 The operator can also put the operation on hold and start again later.

 The following process is attached to each operation.